ccmeyers/ccmeyers.github.io/source/_posts/2014-08-10-premature-ajaxulation.markdown

 }
 ```

 The getStopPoint function goes through the polyline (we're dealing with the lovely Google Maps API here) and finds the stopping point.
-The most important part of the getStopPoint function is the end where we define our stopPointLat and stopPointLon variables.
+The most important part of the getStopPoint function is where we define our stopPointLat and stopPointLon variables.
 Those are the lat/lng coordinates we're going to send to the Yelp API via the ajax call.
 But, alas, alack!
 All is going to break if the ajax train leaves the station without its lat/lng coordinates!

 How we went about fixing this was by using a check_done variable that is set to "not done" when it is defined.
 It only changes to "done" once stopPointLat and stopPointLon have their values.
 We use an if/else statement inside the check function to make sure that check_done === "done" before we send off our ajax call.
 Else, we setTimeout and run the check function all over again.

-I hope that helps anyone out there who might have this problem.
-If you have a better solution, please let me know!
-I'm still learning.
+I hope that helps anyone out there who might have this problem!